What would you like to know more about?

 Wordpress

-To get Widgets up and running using Wordpress CMS:
+To get widgets up and running using Wordpress CMS:

-• We recommend taking advantage of the option to place the shared script in an element that appears on every page (for example, in your website header) to avoid having to add that script to each and every page where a will Widget live.
+• We recommend taking advantage of the option to place the shared script in an element that appears on every page (for example, in your website header) to avoid having to add that script to each and every page where a will widget live.

-• When adding specific Widgets to Pages, place them in block type "custom HTML".
+• When adding specific widgets to pages, place them in block type "custom HTML".

 • If preferred, switch from "Visual Editor" to "Code Editor".